 People with sensitive skin may prefer bromine over chlorine because it causes very little skin and eye irritation.
 Bromine is far more effective and stable in extreme temperatures, which is why they are better in hot tubs and spas.

-Where to Get Bromine Tablets
+Where to Get The Best Bromine Tablets For Your Hot Tub or Pool

 As you can see, bromine tablets are very effective and if you need to know exactly where to go to get them, below are some great brands to get you started!